Ananya2001-an/java-practice/src/notes.md

 - One can use wrapper classes like Integer instead of primitive datatypes like int to add more functionality to the variables.
 - Java supports unicode values meaning that it can support any language in the world.
 - "==" is used to compare the values of two variables.
 It is used to compare the reference of two objects.
 To compare the values of two objects, we use the `equals()` method.
 Like `str1.equals(str2)`.
 - Any function inside a static function also has to be static.
 Basically, a static function can only call other static functions.
 And even variables inside a static function have to be static.
+Else create an object of the class and call the function using that object.
 - Primitive datatypes are stored in the stack while objects are stored in the heap.
 - Primitive datatypes are passed by value while objects are passed by reference.
 - References in Java abstract memory management, providing safety and simplicity by preventing common memory-related issues.